isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/job-redesign-for-the-food-services-sector.md

 ### How you can benefit:

--Implement Job Redesign solutions to improve productivity and efficiency
+- Implement Job Redesign solutions to improve productivity and efficiency

-'-Attract and retain talent through redesigned, quality job roles
+- Attract and retain talent through redesigned, quality job roles

-'-Offer better career and progression opportunities for better job satisfaction
+- Offer better career and progression opportunities for better job satisfaction

 ---